Bank Job Review

 For now that's all there is to Bank Job - it's simple, fast and fun, especially once you can afford to get hats involved.
 With any luck the game will add more depth and replay value through variety thanks to power-ups or better rewards for its 'mini-missions', but until then it remains a well-presented distraction for you to enjoy.

 Help bungled burglar, Paulie Barbosa, escape the high security vaults while collecting as much loot as possible.
-Reach checkpoints to deposit loot or get hurt and lose it forever.
+The more traps you can pass without hiding, the bigger the reward you'll get.
 Climb up and down between the vaults and sewers all while avoiding high-tech security lasers, spikes, anvils and spinning grinders.